AhsanATJ/Muhammad-Ahsan/README.md

 **💡 What I Learned:**

-Designing and implementing persistent data storage using Core Data Building modern, responsive, and minimal macOS UIs using AppKit Integrating AWS S3 buckets for secure and scalable asset storage & downloads Implementing AI-powered features (image/logo generation, chatbot, background remover) Managing file downloads, caching, and local asset handling Applying MVVM architecture for clean separation of concerns and maintainable code
+Implemented secure and scalable asset storage & downloads using AWS S3 buckets Built persistent local data management with Core Data for user data and app state Designed macOS-native, responsive UIs using AppKit with a focus on performance and simplicity Integrated AI-powered features including image generation, logo generation, chatbot, and background removal Managed large file downloads, caching, and local file handling for assets like fonts and design files Applied MVVM architecture to ensure clean code structure and maintainability Implemented API integrations for dynamic content and AI services Handled state management and async operations for smooth user experience Improved app performance and scalability for asset-heavy workflows

 | 📸